 In order to be naturalised, a beneficiary of protection must also demonstrate:

-Beneficiaries of subsidiary protection may have faster access to naturalisation in less than 15 years of residence under certain conditions.
+Refugees and Beneficiaries of subsidiary protection may have faster access to naturalisation in less than 15 years of residence under certain conditions.
 They may shorten their waiting period if: (a) they have acquired B2-level knowledge of German; or (b) have acquired B1-level knowledge and can prove efforts of personal integration.
+The at least three-year voluntary work or activity in the social field must serve the common well-being and represent an integration-relevant added value in Austria.
+If they fulfil these criteria and the general conditions, the waiting period for obtaining citizenship may be reduced to 6 years.
 In any other case, it is easier for beneficiaries of subsidiary protection to obtain naturalisation by obtaining long-term resident status after 5 years (see Long-Term Residence); then, they may be naturalised after 10 years.

 As opposed to 2016 and 2017 where respectively 1,244 and 1,252 refugees received citizenship after 6 years of residence due to integration efforts, only 1,086 persons with asylum-status have received citizenship in 2018 under the new law which extended the waiting period from 6 to 10 years.
 In 2021, 1,660 persons with asylum status received citizenship.

 |Year||Number of persons with asylum status receiving citizenship|

 Source: Ministry of Interior, Answer to parliamentary request, 9407/AB, XXVII.
 GP, 28 March 2022, available in German at: https://bit.ly/3rf5kDk.